The Verdict module is currently available free of charge under a BSD licenses. It may be downloaded from https://github.com/sandialabs/verdict.

-Once the Online Participant Data Sheet has been submitted a Cubit licensing liaison will initiate the approval process.
+Once the ASC Software Request is submitted a Cubit licensing liaison will initiate the approval process.
 Assuming no additional information is required for the request, a license agreement will be sent via email for review and signature, if required.

 Los Alamos Lab Employees Only

 The contact for using CUBIT™ at LANL is Prabhu Khalsa (firstname.lastname@example.org).
 Contact Prabhu for any licensing or installation questions.

 Lawrence Livermore National Lab Employees Only

 The contact for using CUBIT™ at LLNL is William Elmer (email@example.com).
 Contact William for any licensing or installation questions.

 Linux LANs : Check with your local LAN administrator for instructions on how to access CUBIT™ on your local LAN.
 In most cases typing one of the following commands at the Linux prompt should allow you to run CUBIT™:

 |cubit||Run the most recent released version with Graphical User Interface|